-Check out the 2018 updated Spring 2018 Film Challenge OFFICIAL RULES, as well as the Spring 2018 Film Challenge FREQUENTLY ASKED QUESTIONS.
+IMPORTANT: Check out the updated Spring Film Challenge OFFICIAL GUIDELINES.
+All films must feature original video, no stock footage.
 See below for filmmaking resources and a short 'getting started' video.'
 Please direct questions to email@example.com.

 HOW CAN MOVIEMAKING STRENGTHEN YOUR FUTURE?